Our Westone W30 review

 Comfortable, great sound and great build quality.
 You’re not going to have a lot of complaints about the W30.
 Well balanced and a good range to boot.

-These don’t have the EQ that IEM’s at the $500 have but everything else is here for a complete package.
+These don’t have the EQ that some higher-end IEM’s have but everything else is here for a complete package.

 Westone W30 earphones